GoogleCloudPlatform/dataproc-templates/python/dataproc_templates/jdbc/README.md

 --jdbctojdbc.output.batch.size="1000"
 ```

-There are two optional properties as well with "Hive to JDBC" Template.
+There are two optional properties as well with "JDBC to JDBC" Template.
 Please find below the details :-

 ```
 --templateProperty jdbctojdbc.temp.view.name='temporary_view_name'